exah/react-styled-base/README.md

 #### Params

 - `defaultComp: Component` — React component or DOM element (like `div`, `input`, `span`, ...), default `div`
-- `options: Object` — Options, default `{ componentProp: 'as' }`
+- `options: Object` — Options, optional, default to `{ componentProp: 'as' }`
+- `options.whitelist: Array` — List of props that always will be rendered, optional
+- `options.blacklist: Array` — List of props that always be be omitted, optional
+- `options.isPropValid: function (tagName, propName) => boolean` — Custom function to filter props
 - `options.tagName: string` — DOM element.
-Used when `defaultComp` is not DOM element
+Used when `defaultComp` is not DOM element, optional
-- `options.whitelist: Array` — List of props that always will be rendered
-- `options.blacklist: Array` — List of props that always be be omitted
+- `options.componentProp: string` — Name of prop for changing underlying component, optional, default to `'as'`

 **Return: `Component`** — wrapped in `React.forwardRef`.